prototypefund/dark-crystal-introduction-to/README.md

 # Introduction to Dark Crystal

-Dark Crystal is a system of cryptographic key management. (?)
+Dark Crystal is a system of cryptographic key management which emphasises trust between peers rather than individual responsibility.

 ## Why?